dwhan89/pitas/README.md

 # PITAS
 **P**ower-spectrum **I**n **T**racts **A**lgorithm on the **S**phere

+**"Best Unbiased Pita on the Sphere™"**

 ------
 PITAS is an agile routine to compute power spectra of curved-sky in cylidrical projection (CAR, CEA).
 The core of the routine is the *MASTER* algorithm implemented by Thibaut Louis.
-It contains an implementation of *PURE-EB* to compute unbiased CMB polarization spectra.
-DRC3JJ routine is packaged together to compute Wigner 3j symbol.
+And it contains an implementation of *PURE-EB* to compute unbiased CMB polarization spectra.
+As a part of package, it contains DR3JJ routine to compute Wigner 3j symbols.

 ------